Artificial life

-Artificial life (often abbreviated ALife or A-Life) is a field of study wherein researchers examine systems related to natural life, its processes, and its evolution, through the use of simulations with computer models, robotics, and biochemistry.
-The discipline was named by Christopher Langton, an American theoretical biologist, in 1986.
-In 1987 Langton organized the first conference on the field, in Los Alamos, New Mexico.
+Artificial Life (ALife) is a field of study wherein researchers examine systems related to natural life, its processes, and its evolution, through the use of simulations with computer models, robotics, and biochemistry.
+The discipline was named by Christopher Langton, an American computer scientist, in 1986.
+In 1987, Langton organized the first conference on the field, in Los Alamos, New Mexico.
 There are three main kinds of alife, named for their approaches: soft, from software; hard, from hardware; and wet, from biochemistry.
 Artificial life researchers study traditional biology by trying to recreate aspects of biological phenomena.

 Overview

 Artificial life studies the fundamental processes of living systems in artificial environments in order to gain a deeper understanding of the complex information processing that define such systems.
 These topics are broad, but often include evolutionary dynamics, emergent properties of collective systems, biomimicry, as well as related issues about the philosophy of the nature of life and the use of lifelike properties in artistic works.